 HD Netflix isn’t actually possible on all devices.
 Rather, only a selected few are certified to play them, with a couple of TV Boxes including Nvidia and Roku.
 The former is quite pricey, hence you should consider Roku.

-Okay, Roku Premiere isn’t traditionally an “Android” TV box.
-Rather it’s more of a streaming media player that uses Roku’s own OS, where you can stream certified (though limited) entertainment services such as Netflix, Disney+ and Hulu (the latter two aren’t available locally unless you have a paid VPN service) entirely with HD resolution.
+Okay, Roku Premiere isn’t an “Android” TV box.
+Rather it’s a streaming media player that uses Roku’s own OS, where you can stream certified (though limited) entertainment services such as Netflix, Disney+ and Hulu (the latter two aren’t available locally unless you have a paid VPN service) entirely with HD resolution.

 Using the Roku Premiere is easy peasy.
 All you have to do is connect the player to your TV via HDMI cable.
 Make sure the internet is well-connected (where it comes with an 802.11ac MIMO dual-band wireless capability) and you are basically good to go!
 Streaming, that is.

 The Roku Premiere comes bundled with a remote, though the handy device is pretty much restricted to the likes of playback buttons and quick access to Netflix and Hulu.
 It lacks a power button (!), volume adjustment (!!) and voice control; three features that might be a turn-off for some users depending heavily on them.